Research Misconduct

 General Policy on Research Misconduct

-- All parties to research misconduct proceedings, including but not limited to respondents, complainants, witnesses, inquiry and investigation committee members, and the RIO,and their staff, are entitled to be treated with respect.
+- All parties to research misconduct proceedings, including but not limited to respondents, complainants, witnesses, inquiry and investigation committee members, and the RIO and their staff, are entitled to be treated with respect.

 - No person may retaliate in any way against complainants, witnesses, inquiry and investigation committee members, or the RIO and their staff.
-The RIO shall investigate reports of alleged and other institutional officials must take reasonable steps to counter threatened and/or apparent actual retaliation and recommend appropriate actions toagainst any complainant who makes allegations of research misconduct in good faith and of any witnesses and committee members who cooperate in good faith with the DO research misconduct proceeding.
+The RIO and other institutional officials must take reasonable steps to counter threatened and/or actual retaliation against any complainant who makes allegations of research misconduct in good faith and of any witnesses and committee members who cooperate in good faith with the research misconduct proceeding.

-- The RIO shall investigate reports of threatened and/or actual retaliation, and allegations that complainants, witnesses, and/or committee members did not cooperate in good faith with this Policy and may recommend appropriate actions to the Deciding Official (DO).
+- The RIO shall investigate reports of threatened and/or actual retaliation, and allegations that complainants, witnesses, and/or committee members did not cooperate in good faith with this policy and may recommend appropriate actions to the Deciding Official (DO).

 - A respondent may be accompanied by an attorney or a personal adviser (who is not otherwise involved in the case) when interviewed in the course of research misconduct proceedings.
 Attorney and personal representatives may confer with the individual(s) they have been asked to represent but may not directly participate in interviews.

-D.Conflicts of Interest.
-At all stages of research misconduct proceedings, all persons involved shall identify and disclose to the RIO, DO, or President, as appropriate, report any real or potential, perceived, conflict or actual personal, professional, or financial conflicts of interest. to the RIO, to ensure that such conflicts do not affect, or appear to affect,the outcome of research misconduct proceedings.
+- Conflicts of Interest.
+At all stages of research misconduct proceedings, all persons involved shall report any potential, perceived, or actual personal, professional, or financial conflicts of interest to the RIO, to ensure that such conflicts do not affect, or appear to affect, the outcome of research misconduct proceedings.

 - A finding of research misconduct requires that: